Hierarchical clustering with maximum density paths and mixture models: Our method: t-NEB hierarchical clustering

-Computing NEB paths for all pairs of clusters scales quadratically with the number of clusters, which is problematic when this number is large (e.g., 100).
-To reduce the computational cost, we compute NEB paths locally by considering only the ten nearest neighbors (in Euclidean distance) for each cluster, since paths between distant clusters typically pass through other cluster centers anyway.
-The resulting paths are combined using a minimum spanning tree (MST) on the weighted nearest-neighbor graph.
-The distance between any two clusters is (the negative of) the minimum density along the MST path connecting them or infinity if no such path exists because the nearest neighbor graph is not connected.
-This approach scales linearly with the number of clusters and captures connections NEB might miss due to large deviations from straight-line paths.
-While a “minimum bottleneck spanning tree” would be ideal, we use an MST as a practical approximation since the exact problem is NP-hard.
+Computing NEB paths for all pairs of clusters scales quadratically with the number of clusters, which is problematic when this number is large (e.g., $m>100$).
+Moreover, if clusters $c_1$ and $c_2$ are not close neighbors, the path will likely go through other clusters.
+To reduce the computational cost and to avoid local optima during NEB optimization, we compute NEB paths only locally for the ten nearest neighbors in Euclidean distance (see ablation in \cref{app:hyperparameters}).
+We derive the remaining distances by taking the minimum density along the minimum spanning tree (MST).